- Private browsing is no longer a perk, but a rather common feature that all modern browsers provide.

 - Locate Chrome shortcut in Start Menu or on your Taskbar.

-- Right click the shortcut and choose New incognito window from the menu.
+- Right-click the shortcut and choose the New incognito window from the menu.

 - After doing that, Chrome in Incognito Mode will start.